GLOBAL MARKETS-Stocks rise on Ukraine diplomacy, ECB easing speculation

 The more important U.S. non-farm payrolls report for February is scheduled for release on Friday.

 Gold traded in a right range with investors awaiting cues from the U.S. jobs data and developments in Ukraine.
-It last stood at $1,333.61 an ounce.
-Brent crude futures dipped, down 14 cents at $107.62 a barrel.
+It last stood at $1,333.50 an ounce.
+Brent crude futures held steady at $107.70 a barrel.

 LONDON, April 24 Hedge funds have tempered their bullishness towards crude oil as the short-covering rally that gripped the market since the end of March ran its course.